For intermediate and above

 4- Compare a lot of quick early lead to progressive lead

-1- Statically stand in a skiing stance and flex forward at the ankles.
-Be sure the skiing stance is maintained.
+1- Statically stand in an athletic stance and flex forward at the ankles.
+Be sure the athletic stance is maintained.
 No extra movement at the waist or knees.
 Check the boots to be sure they are not too stiff.
-Loosen the power strap and top buckles for the following exercises. video
+Loosen the power strap and top buckles for the following exercises.

 2- In a traverse: